pelatx/brackets-link-file/README.md

 - Added editable page box on navigation bar.
 - Added Google search link when description is not available.
 - Added cancel button on filter box.

+v2.4.0 - Re-organizing menu entries to be less intrusive:
+- New preferences dialog.
+- View of some menu entries according to context.
+- Eliminated unnecessary entries.

 ## Credits
 Icons from [Ionicons][ionicons].